syncfusion-content/uwp-docs/uwp/SfCellGrid/Getting-Started.md

 ### Virtual Mode

-User can also populate the data by on-demand using `QueryCellInfo` event where the gird does not store cell style in its internal storage.
+User can also populate the data by on-demand using `QueryCellInfo` event.
+In this event, SfCellGrid does not store cell style in its internal storage, thus ensuring optimized performance.

 {% tabs %}
 {% highlight c# %}

-// Specifying Row Count and Column Count.
+// Specifying Row Count and Column Count

 cellGrid.RowCount = 100;